ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-plot_dendrogram(features, label_colors), return()
+plot_dendrogram(features, label_colors, \**optional), return()

 Plots a dendrogram based upon a hierarchical clustering of the features.
 Row numbers are colored based on label_colors.
 Linkage is set as 'average'.
+The optional argument 'name' can be used to save the figure.

 ---